Lead Times Variability and Supply Chain Resilience

 Stochastic Lead Times

-For each process, we add some variability around the target to simulate the reality of operations.
+For each process, we add some variability around the target to simulate real-world operations.

 In the example below, I have simulated variations around the lead time targets using normally distributed variables.